Start school later movement: Shifted circadian rhythms and sleep deprivation

 Proponents of a return to later school hours cite abundant evidence that starting middle and high school before about 8:30 or 9 a.m. is incompatible with the biological clocks of teenagers and young adults.
 In 1993, a team led by Mary Carskadon, PhD, of Brown University showed that changes in circadian biology during puberty drive a "sleep-phase delay," a shift in the sleep-wake patterns of adolescents that leads them to fall asleep and wake up later than younger and older people.
 Subsequent studies have confirmed these findings, explored the impact of school start times on the sleep needs and patterns of adolescents., and demonstrated a "phase shift" in the release of melatonin at puberty, which appears to be involved in shifting the sleep-wake cycle several hours later during the adolescent years.
 This same shift to a delayed phase in the release of melatonin during puberty has also been seen in other mammals.

 The shifted circadian rhythms associated with puberty make it difficult, if not impossible, for many teenagers—who may have to rise at 5 or 6 a.m. to get ready and commute to school in time for 7 a.m. school bells—to get sufficient sleep on school nights.
-Even discounting for the distractions of homework and extracurricular demands and electronics, most adolescents find it difficult to fall asleep before about 11 p.m. or rise before about 8 a.m.
+Even discounting for the distractions of homework, extracurricular demands, and electronics, most adolescents find it difficult to fall asleep before about 11 p.m. or rise before about 8 a.m.
 In addition, they need to sleep in until 8 a.m. or so to get the 9 or more hours of sleep that most sleep research suggests they need.
 As a result, many teenagers arrive at school sleep-deprived.
 The most recent data from the Youth Risk Behavior Survey show that 70% of American high school students are sleep-deprived and about 40% get six or fewer hours of sleep per night.

+A study in the Minneapolis Public School District in 1997-1998 demonstrated that multiple sleep deprivation effects could be alleviated by delaying school start times.
+Factors such as attendance especially increased.
+Also, there was a decrease in disciplinary problems, indicating that chronic sleep debt also drove behavioral issues amongst the student population.